 Recently Ryan has focused his attention on choreography, both for film and LIVE events.
 Through Rithem Dance Company, Ryan has produced multiple concept videos as well as choreographing live performance pieces.
 He has also created a limited edition run of custom painted tap shoes named "Rithem Kicks."
 This is, of course, just another step further along the tap customization road that Ryan embarked upon in 2008 when he created Neo Rythmo Inc. It was then that he began producing professional matte black ProTone taps and later Melodies, the FIRST and ONLY multi-color taps.

-Outside of work, Ryan is a happy, dedicated, loving husband and father of two residing in Simi Valley, CA. In January 2017 while teaching on tour, Ryan's life took a dramatic turn, and he suffered a grand mal seizure.
+Outside of work, Ryan is a happy, dedicated, loving husband and father of two.
+He's currently residing near Denver, CO.
+In January 2017 while teaching on tour, Ryan's life took a dramatic turn, and he suffered a grand mal seizure.
 By the end of the year, December of 2017, he had brain surgery to remove a small tumor that was later diagnosed as a Grade 4 GBM (glioblastoma multiforme).
 This is an extremely aggressive form of brain cancer.
 Fortunately, the tumor was found early, and the surgery was very successful.

 Along with excellent doctors, clinical trials, and a consistently positive outlook, Ryan has managed to stay CLEAR of any recurrence.
 His diagnosis has had a significant impact on the dance community, and there has been an outpouring of support.
 In May of 2018, Dancers Against Cancer produced a benefit in honor of Ryan that was directed by Gregg Russell and Jackie Sleight.